OpenCollaborationPlatform/OCP/docs/source/overview.rst

 |collaboration_application|

-However, it becomes imediately clear that the principle of syncronous input is not valid anymore: there are multiple input sources now for the application.
+However, it becomes imediately clear that the principle of syncronous input is not valid anymore: there are noew multiple input sources for the application.
 Even worse, the remote input source is delayed and the user actions can arrive unordered.
 This means that the external inputs may not fit the current application state, and hence need to be rejected.
 This information must of course be provided back to the source, but this takes time again, and it could easily be that the source applicaton is already way ahead of the rejected action.
 This approach is clearly flawed, and it is almost impossible to keep the applicaion states syncronized this way.

 It becomes clear that there must be a central entity which defines the current state for all applications, some kind of system that every update is written to and where each application can inquery the currently valid data.
 Using a database for that comes to mind.
 It does provide a consistent view on data and allows to be accessed from multiple applications worldwide.
 Pefect, rigth?
 Not really.
 Imagine the following sequence of events: